wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/websites-dotnet-webjobs-sdk-get-started.md

 ### Scaling WebJobs

-WebJobs run in the context of a web app and are not scalable separately.
-For example, if you have one Standard web app instance, you have only one instance of your background process running, and it is using some of the server resources (CPU, memory, etc.) that otherwise would be available to serve web content.
+WebJobs run in the context of a web site and are not scalable separately.
+For example, if you have one Standard web site instance, you have only one instance of your background process running, and it is using some of the server resources (CPU, memory, etc.) that otherwise would be available to serve web content.

 If traffic varies by time of day or day of week, and if the backend processing you need to do can wait, you could schedule your WebJobs to run at low-traffic times.
-If the load is still too high for that solution, you can run the backend as a WebJob in a separate web app dedicated for that purpose.
-You can then scale your backend web app independently from your frontend web app.
+If the load is still too high for that solution, you can run the backend as a WebJob in a separate web site dedicated for that purpose.
+You can then scale your backend web site independently from your frontend web site.

 For more information, see [Scaling WebJobs](/documentation/articles/websites-webjobs-resources#scale).

-### Avoiding web app timeout shut-downs
+### Avoiding web site timeout shut-downs

-To make sure your WebJobs are always running, and running on all instances of your web app, you have to enable the [AlwaysOn](http://weblogs.asp.net/scottgu/archive/2014/01/16/windows-azure-staging-publishing-support-for-web-sites-monitoring-improvements-hyper-v-recovery-manager-ga-and-pci-compliance.aspx) feature.
+To make sure your WebJobs are always running, and running on all instances of your web site, you have to enable the [AlwaysOn](http://weblogs.asp.net/scottgu/archive/2014/01/16/windows-azure-staging-publishing-support-for-web-sites-monitoring-improvements-hyper-v-recovery-manager-ga-and-pci-compliance.aspx) feature.

 ### Using the WebJobs SDK outside of WebJobs

 A program that uses the WebJobs SDK doesn't have to run in Azure in a WebJob.
 It can run locally, and it can also run in other environments such as a Cloud Service worker role or a Windows service.
-However, you can only access the WebJobs SDK dashboard through an Azure web app.
-To use the dashboard you have to connect the web app to the storage account you're using by setting the AzureWebJobsDashboard connection string on the **Configure** tab of the Azure Management Portal.
+However, you can only access the WebJobs SDK dashboard through an Azure web site.
+To use the dashboard you have to connect the web site to the storage account you're using by setting the AzureWebJobsDashboard connection string on the **Configure** tab of the Management Portal.
 Then you can get to the Dashboard by using the following URL:

 https://{webappname}.scm.chinacloudsites.cn/azurejobs/#/functions